 People who shop and browse on smartphones are extremely unlikely to do any business with you if your site does not provide a seamless mobile experience.
 Here’s a quick stat:

-One of the big concerns with mobile usability errors is that Google is now devaluing sites who do not address their errors.
+One of the big concerns with mobile usability errors is that Google is now devaluing sites that do not address their errors.
 This means a reduction in the potential leads and visitors from mobile users.

-Have any questions about the mobile usability warning and what is means?
+Have any questions about the mobile usability warning and what it means?
 Have you received this particular error in Webmaster Tools?
 Let me know your thoughts or any questions you have in the comments.

 UPDATE: As of April 21, mobile usability is now a Google ranking factor, meaning that if you received one of these warnings and did not take action, your chances of attracting organic search traffic could be affected.
 For more information on how to make sure that your website’s rankings won’t suffer, check our more recent blog post.